shimondoodkin/nodejs-autorestart/README.md

 Then I will start to see application output and errors on the screen If I want to stop the server I press `Control + C` and the script stops.
+note: the output will not bet visible if logging is configured in node.sh. the output will go to log.

 ### Nginx?
 Yes I also use Nginx as front. (but it is not required).
 I use it